Blaize-Egelhof/P4-Genepool/README.md

 - Reviewee photo's were taken from [Pexals](https://www.pexels.com/)

-- Help in a hurry section on landing page imagery was taken from [CleanPNG](www.cleanpng.com)
+- The help in a hurry section on landing page imagery was taken from [CleanPNG](www.cleanpng.com)

 - Basic Icons were taken from [Font Awesome](https://fontawesome.com/)

-- Supplier/Partnership imagery on index.html were taken from various suppliers , the use of these images are public domain , the suppliers can easily be identifed as their company names are written on each imagery.
+- Supplier/Partnership imagery on index.html were taken from various suppliers, the use of these images is public domain, the suppliers can easily be identified as their company names are written on each imagery.

 ### ***Acknowledgements***